Andrew Wiles Building

 Great job prospects

-Oxford maths graduates are in high demand, and in the latest survey of our graduates the average salary was £33,000 six months after finishing the course.
+Oxford maths graduates are in high demand, and in a recent survey of our graduates the average salary was £33,000 six months after finishing the course.
 Take a look at our careers pages to see where our graduates end up, how much they get paid, and what internship opportunities are available to you as a student at Oxford.

 If you have any questions about Oxford, try the University of Oxford undergraduate admissions.